Jump to ↓

 Provider Pricing Key Features Communication Channels Integrations Best For

-Five9 4 plans from $149 to $229 monthly per user -Live interaction analytics with automatic agent evaluation
+Five9 5 plans from $119 monthly per user -Live interaction analytics with automatic agent evaluation

 -Intelligent virtual agent (IVA) that routes multichannel tasks